bem22/CV/cv.md

 * Managed a project in which I securely translated a database in order to comply with European Commission Regulations
 * Redesigned the Study Abroad & Exchanges online page
 * Optimized the website for Google, Bing and DuckDuckGo search
-* Created user manuals for Canvas tool
+* Created user manuals for University Virtual Learning Envrionment (Canvas) tool
 * Integrated custom plugins with the current website

 #### S.C.
 LITRA SRL - Product Design and Web UX/UI, Jun 2014- Sep 2016